stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ![datasets.png](images/datasets.png)

 If you click on one of your delimited text datasets you can see on the connection tab the settings for the delimited text.
-Here we can choose comme delimited (default) or tab etc. as required.
+Here we can choose comma delimited (default) or tab etc. as required.
+Close the datasets when you're finished reviewing their settings.

 ## Data Factory Pipeline

-Now click the add button and choose pipeline.
+In the main navigation tree on the left click the add button and choose pipeline.
 Name the pipeline "PipelineDataCopy"

 ![NewPipeline.png](images/NewPipeline.png)